|Owner(s)||Richard Sanford, Thekla Sanford|

 Beginning in 2002, a number of events played out (the cost of building a new winery proved to double during construction, September 11th happened, bad harvests followed) and Richard lost his namesake winery to his business partners at Sanford (Terlato Family and Paterno Wines), but retained ownership of the El Jabali Vineyard adjacent to the tasting room, assumed a lease on the La Encantada Vineyard and began a new venture, Alma Rosa Vineyards & Winery.
 Alma Rosa was based on the home ranch and vineyard El Jabali, and released its first wines in 2004.
 The name comes from "alma," which means "soul" in Spanish.
-Bruno d'Alphonso, who was the long-time winemaker at Sanford, left to start his own label, and Christan Roguenant was brought on as the winemaker at Alma Rosa.
+Bruno d'Alphonso left to start his own label, and Christan Roguenant was brought on as the winemaker at Alma Rosa.
 Alma Rosa reacquired the original tasting room (pictured right) located on the Sanford's home ranch.
 The loss of Sanford Winery was understandably devastating to Richard and Thekla and their family, but they loved the wine business and became invested in their new winery with gusto.

 Richard was instrumental in obtaining recognition of Sta.
 Rita Hills as a distinct American Viticultural Area.
 His legacy is assured, even though the Sanford Winery website fails to recognize Richard or Thekla Sanford for any of their founding achievements.
 Richard and Thekla have shown an untiring devotion to charitable work and commitment to conservation, sustainability and altruistic endeavors.
 Sanford was the first person from the Central Coast of California to be inducted into the Vintners Hall of Fame.

-Alma Rosa produces Pinot Noir from El Jabali Vineyard and La Encantada Vineyard, both of which are in the Sta.
+Alma Rosa produces estate Pinot Noir from El Jabali Vineyard and La Encantada Vineyard, both of which are in the Sta.
 Rita Hills AVA and are certified organic.
 The Sanfords were the first winegrowers in Santa Barbara County to have California Certified Organic Farming (CCOF) certified vineyards and are steadfast in this commitment.
 Of the 44 people enshrined in the Vintners Hall of Fame (housed in the Culinary Institute of America in Napa), Richard is the only one who has made his career in Santa Barbara.